 The delivery mechanism is the means by which the information is represented in a machine-readable manner.
 The most common such mechanism is the linear bar code.
-ISBT 128 has traditionally been based on the linear bar code using Code 128 symbology.
-However, a twodimensional Data Matrix symbol can be used on cellular therapy labels and is preferable to maximize space on a partial label.
-A single Data Matrix symbol can carry the same information as encoded in multiple linear bar codes.
-With very small containers, label size is severely restricted and, in these situations, a more efficient two-dimensional Data Matrix symbol can be used.
+ISBT 128 has traditionally been based on the linear bar code using Code 128 symbology and this is still required on blood donations.
+However, an additional two-dimensional Data Matrix code may be added to a blood component label.

+A single Data Matrix symbol can carry the same information as encoded in multiple linear codes.
+This allows much more rapid scanning of units at the point of blood center issue and receipt into the transfusion laboratory.
+In the cellular therapy and tissue banking fields, the need to use very small containers means that label size is severely restricted, and, in these situations, a Data Matrix symbol may replace linear codes.

-Comparative Size of Code 128 and Data Matrix Symbols
+Comparative size of Code 128 and Data Matrix Symbols

-The Data Matrix symbol on the left contains all of the information held in the five Code 128 symbols on the right.
+The Data Matrix symbol on the left contains all of the information held in the five Code 128 bar codes on the right.

-There is much interest in the use of RFID tags.
-This technology is still developing but may provide significant benefits in some situations.
+There is also interest in the use of RFID tags.
+This technology is still developing but may provide benefits in some situations.
 ISBT 128 Compound Messages are compatible with RFID.